EvanSooHoo/cakechat/README.md

+## Evan's Additional Notes

+Test it with telegram.
+Use the command python3 tools/telegram.bot.py --token YOURTOKEN with the colon included.
+The token is stored in a private home file

+Added a dumb echo bot with some added command line arg.
+Test the same way

+python3 tools/bot.py --token YOURTOKEN

 **Note on the top: the project is unmaintained.**

 Transformer-based dialog models work better and we recommend using them instead of RNN-based CakeChat.
 See, for example https://github.com/microsoft/DialoGPT